-Powdered bone broth is supposed to have the same benefits as liquid bone broth.
+Powdered versions claim to have the same benefits as liquid.
 These include skin health, gut health, joint health, hydration and immune boosting qualities.

-But what is bone broth powder and how is it made?
+But what is it and how is it made?
 Should you really be drinking it?
 Is beef or chicken better?
 Learn everything you would ever want to know in this article.

 What is Bone Broth Powder?